When it comes to the burden of guilt, have you noticed how some people just don’t seem to feel guilt?

-When you’re a child, guilt is pretty simplistic.
-It’s more along the lines of “step on a crack and break your mother’s back” as you skip along the sidewalk.
+When you’re a child, your view of guilt is pretty simplistic.
+More along the lines of “step on a crack and break your mother’s back” as you skip along the sidewalk.

-My guilt then was that I was the burden my great-grandmother had to bear because my mother wasn’t capable of taking care of me.
+My guilt as a child was that I was a burden my great-grandmother had to bear.
+Because my mother wasn’t capable of taking care of me.

-She had raised 8 children.
-Then kept taking care of my grandmother, who never matured into adulthood.
+My great-grandmother had raised 8 children.
+Then kept taking care of my grandmother, who never really matured into adulthood.
 She had to raise my mother because my grandmother didn’t have the skills to do it alone.

-Then me.
-She lived until I was 13.
+Then there was me.
+My great-grandmother lived until I was 13.
 She never had child-free years.
 Never had the option of experiencing life without someone to take care of and feel responsible for.

 I wore the guilt of being her final burden.
-Her adult children never seemed to accept me and that didn’t change once she died.
+Her adult children never seemed to accept me and that didn’t change when she died.